Mosaic Age - Art in Light

 Frequently asked questions

-Mosaic Age ships within the United States, typically dispatching in 1–2 business days with delivery in about 2–5 days.
+Mosaic Age ships within the United States only, dispatching orders in 1-2 business days with typical delivery in about 2-5 days.
+Each lamp is packaged to protect the hand-set glass mosaic shade during transit, arriving ready to plug in straight from the box.

 Continue reading